 “Labs in the department span very diverse research interests,” he says.
 “Almost anything that can be found in other biomedical research programs at UB can be found in biochem.”

-The department’s practical approach to education and training also appeals to Hohle.
+The department’s practical approach to education and training also appealed to Hohle.
 In most basic science departments, PhD students write a research proposal as their preliminary exam.
 However, in biochemistry students write the proposal early—during their first year in the department—and on research they’d like to pursue in their mentor’s lab.

 “Professors are always willing to help with a problem.”